Online self-guided tour

-Artists use costumes to give us clues about a person and give us knowledge of societies of the past.
+Artists use costumes to give us clues about a person, and they can provide information about societies of the past.
 This tour offers only a brief snapshot of costumes in art – if you would like to know more, you could explore our collection online or consult our research library for more in-depth information.
-You could also visit our temporary exhibition, Glamour and Governance, which is filled with wonderful Elizabethan costumes!

 Casimir Dunin Markievicz (1874–1932), The Artist's Wife, Constance, Comtesse de Markievicz (1868–1927), Irish Painter and Revolutionary, 1899

 This is a portrait of Comtesse Constance de Markievicz (nee Gore-Booth).
-She painted when an aspiring artist in Paris and had not yet embraced the revolutionary ideas that made her famous; however, her husband painted this portrait.
+She is painted when an aspiring artist in Paris and had not yet embraced the revolutionary ideas that made her famous.
+However, her husband painted this portrait.
 Do you think he had some influence over how she was painted?
 Have you ever seen a painting or photograph of Constance before?

 Constance used clothing as a way of sending a message and making herself recognisable.
 This portrait, in which she wears an Edwardian, French-inspired, fin de siècle gown, is a very different look to how she normally represented herself.

 While she was from a landed family, and may be dressed for high society, Constance was also a firm believer in the power of women, especially in their involvement in the forming of Ireland as a free state in the early 1900s.
 She is better known for wearing Irish nationalistic dress, which she wore when she became more politically active.
 She once said to "dress suitably in short skirts and strong boots, leave your jewels in the bank and buy a revolver."

 Daniel Maclise (1806–1870), The Marriage of Strongbow and Aoife, c.1854